Blink is the rendering engine used by Chromium.

 In addition to making the web platform faster and more secure, improving the web platform also means adding new functionality and removing cruft.
 To fulfill our good citizenship mission, we need to be careful to change the web-facing API in a transparent, responsible, and compatible manner.
 We measure success as moving the open web platform forward as a whole, not just moving one implementation forward.

 In practice, we strive to ensure that the features we ship by default have open standards.
 As we work on features, we track their progress in the web standards community with the Chromium Features Dashboard, which lets us be transparent about the status of each feature and about how we make decisions about which features to enable by default for the open web.

 Trivial platform changes do not need to meet the requirements above.
 For example, changes to existing APIs to improve compliance with web standards or to fix bugs are welcome.
-Trivial changes should be labeled as such in their code review.
-They should be small fixes that have low risk of disrupting web developers.
+When in doubt, please send at a PSA to blink-dev or ask an API OWNER for advice.

 If we’re unsure about the extent to which a change will impact web developers, we may ask the contributor proposing the change to provide data quantifying the impact.
 If a project member questions whether a change is trivial, we will err on the side of caution and ask the contributor to meet the requirements above.